matomo-org/developer-documentation/docs/4.x/ab-tests/browser.md

   myExperiment.forceVariation('blueVariation');
   // this will call the activate method for the blue variation.
 }
-if ('object' === typeof Piwik && 'object' === typeof Piwik.AbTesting) {
+if ('object' === typeof Piwik && 'object' === typeof Matomo.AbTesting) {
-    // if piwik.js was embedded before this code forceExperiment();
+    // if matomo.js was embedded before this code forceExperiment();
 } else {
-    // if piwik.js is loaded after this code window.piwikAbTestingAsyncInit = forceExperiment;
+    // if matomo.js is loaded after this code window.piwikAbTestingAsyncInit = forceExperiment;
 }
 </script>